sciabarra/Sparkoin/README.md

 Open the docker bash prompt and use the bash shell (also on windows).

-You also need: a JDK, NVM and SBT, all available in the path.
+You also need: a JDK 1.8, Node 4.2 (or Node Version Manager)  and SBT, all available in the path.

 ### Installation of the services